 - The sound mixer should instruct doc subjects on how to remove lavaliere mics.
 The sound mixer should then sanitize the mics.

 - Each department should clean and sanitize equipment during wrap.

 - Any Doors Down Meetings should be performed outside.

-This form should be used by Producers to make a request for additional photography outside of the regularly scheduled shooting days on the crew grid.
+This form should be used by Producers to make a request to the Head of Production (Tony) for additional photography outside of the regularly scheduled shooting days on the crew grid.
 Since additional photography involves time and resources, requests will not be approved automatically.
 Approvals will only be granted if the time and resources are available and if students make a compelling case for why the footage cannot be shot during regular principal photography.

 Indicate on the form the type of additional photography that is being requested: